 I dressed my plaid blazer down with leather leggings and booties.
 I layered underneath with a velvet cami and my favorite Free People bralette (if you watch my Instagram stories, yes is the one I fixed after Mia ate it).
 This look is both casual and edgy.
 I wore it out to run errands and go shopping.
 I ended up at an event that night, and the blazer was perfect to transition from day to night, but still looked nice.

-How to Dress Down A Blazer
+How to Dress Down A Blazer in 2021

 Choose an Oversized and/or Deconstructed Blazer